5-Star Campsite In Germany: A Review Of Südsee Camp, Soltau

 We have a million pictures from this place, I don't know which ones to show you.
-So how about a picture of us eating waffles.

 This park is great in every way, we had no expectations going in, it was after we already visited the Serengeti-park, which you will hear about later.

 The first thing you meet is a gigantic outdoor playground.
 That playground alone was worth the admittance fee, the design was perfect in the shade and for adults to be able to sit around and drink coffee, beer or eat ice cream while the kids play.